Get the lowdown on when you can find sweet, tasty, smooth skin nectarines at your grocery store or local farmer's market.

 Today I wanted to take a moment to focus in on nectarine season - when does it start, when does it end, and what are some of the best varieties to look out for it.

 The season begins in early May (sometimes late April).
-Kingsburg Orchard's (Kingsburg, California) first nectarine of the season is their Ruby Fire variety that is available around on April 26th.
+For example, Kingsburg Orchard's (Kingsburg, California) first ripe nectarines of the season are their Ruby Fire variety.
+It's available around April 26th.
+This isn't any different than when some peach trees start to produce ripe fruit.

 The early varieties that come out I find to be more on the acidic side, with sweeter fruit coming later.